 Skip to main content

-There are many root causes behind this issue, one of the most common being The Watering Can Approach.
+There are many root causes behind this issue, one of the most common being the tendency to treat all employees the same, rather than recognizing their individuality.
 This is where resources are sprinkled or distributed across employees regardless of individual talents, behaviors, or personal needs.
-The results are poor, yielding limited benefits, and here’s why:
+The results are poor, yielding limited benefits, and here’s why: The Watering Can Approach simply does not work in today’s dynamic workplace.

 Employees who feel unrecognized or undervalued are unlikely to work to their fullest potential.
 They’re equally unlikely to be energized by a series of video lectures, a workshop, or even a motivational team talk.
-When used alone, such initiatives are a waste of resources, not only because they are impersonal and imprecise, but because they do nothing to help individuals feel recognized or valued.
+When used alone, such initiatives are a waste of resources, not only because they are impersonal and inaccurate, but because they do nothing to help individuals feel recognized or valued.
 Such measures foster collective distrust, as employees feel their personal fulfillment is not a priority.
+This is why real employee engagement requires a shift from mass solutions to personalized learning and development.

-Every individual brings a unique set of talents, skills and behaviors to the workplace and these can either be harnessed or squandered.
-When resources are distributed without taking into account how to bring out the best in every employee, potential often goes unrealized and everyone suffers the individual lacks confidence, while organizations wait for great things to happen from a workforce that no longer feels capable.
+Every individual brings a unique set of talents, skills, and behaviors to the workplace and these can either be harnessed or squandered.
+When resources are distributed without taking into account how to bring out the best in every employee, potential often goes unrealized and everyone suffers—the individual lacks confidence, while organizations wait for great things to happen from a workforce that no longer feels capable.
+The watering can approach stifles growth and innovation, while personalized learning and targeted development unlock true potential.

-Ultimately, the solution is individualization.
+Ultimately, the solution is individualized empowerment.
 We should put our energy into initiatives that are tailored to each employee as a unique team member and asset.
 No more sprinkling of resources, but targeted actions that benefit all.
+By embracing individualized employee development and meaningful employee recognition, organizations can foster a culture of engagement, trust, and high performance.
+Individualized learning and one-to-one communication empower employees to grow, contribute, and feel truly valued.

 «impulzity provides direct and immediately implementable support.»